Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 • Constipation

-• Rectal bleeding – may be visible or hidden (occult)
+• Rectal bleeding – this may be visible or hidden (‘occult’)

-• Acid reflux – stomach acid passes up the throat and causes heartburn
+• Acid reflux – where stomach acid passes up the throat and causes heartburn

 • Jaundice (yellow discolouration of skin)

-Because of the size and complexity of the digestive system, many conditions will often have overlapping symptoms.
-This is where the expertise of a Consultant Gastroenterologist helps, as they are able to narrow down causes.
+Due to the size and complexity of the digestive system, many conditions will often have overlapping symptoms.
+Our consultant gastroenterologists will use their expertise in the field to help narrow down the causes.

 Some of the common conditions that affect the healthy functioning of the digestive system include: